fullstorydev/relay-core/docs/running.md

 For each release version of Relay there is a Docker image hosted in GitHub's Packages registry.
 You can see them listed on the [relay-core packages page](https://github.com/fullstorydev/relay-core/packages).

-Somewhat annoyingly, GitHub requires authentication in order to use even public Docker images so you'll need to authenticate the Docker CLI using these instructions.
-Once that's complete, you can pull the image in the usual way:
+Somewhat annoyingly, GitHub requires authentication in order to use even public Docker images so you'll need to authenticate the Docker CLI using [these instructions](https://help.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-docker-for-use-with-github-packages#authenticating-to-github-packages).

+Once Docker is authenticated with GitHub you can pull the image in the usual way:

 	docker pull docker.pkg.github.com/fullstorydev/relay-core/relay-core:v0.0.1-alpha3